Balancing company growth and employee well-being

 The formula is quite simple: healthy & happy people = higher motivation & energy levels = greater productivity = higher growth for the company.

-So, the question really isn’t how to balance growth and employee well-being.
+The question, then, isn’t how to balance growth and employee well-being.
 If you take care of your employees, growth should naturally follow.